 The same quality that makes a revocable trust so appealing, that it can be amended or revoked at any time, is the same quality that does not make it useful as a tool to protect your assets.
 The law states that if the grantor can revoke the trust, the grantor is still viewed, and treated by the law, as the owner of the assets.
 A revocable trust does not change anything in terms of the grantor’s exposure to their creditors.
 If bankruptcy schedules ask for a list of your assets, you are required to list the property in your revocable trust.

 An irrevocable trust is a living trust in which the trust cannot be modified or revoked at a time.
-Assets that are put in the trust are not able to be taken out by the grantor.
+The trust terms can state that assets are now unavailable to the grantor.
 With an irrevocable trust, you do receive protection for your assets, but you lose all flexibility.
-Some people view an irrevocable trust as a solution to creditor problems; a grantor can place their funds in an irrevocable trust and have the trustee pay it out to them.
-To determine if creating an irrevocable trust makes the most sense for your situation, it would be advisable to speak with a NJ trust lawyer to explore all your options.
+To determine if creating an irrevocable trust makes the most sense for your situation, it would be advisable to speak with an NJ trust lawyer to explore all your options.

 There is a law against fraudulent transfers.
 This law protects creditors who have a claim against you at the same time you funded the irrevocable trust.
 The reasoning of this law is that you cannot get out of paying your debt by giving your property to a trust.
 State laws and the trust’s terms will decide the rights of creditors to money that is paid from an irrevocable trust.